 The public benefits most from full transparency, i.e., observation allowed at meetings; video, and audio recording; and widespread availability of online documents.
 But, on the road to complete transparency, there are dozens of alternatives, including:

 - Agreeing to have video and audio streamed live, but have meetings closed;

 - Agreeing to have closed meetings recorded and make the recordings available online within a specified time period;

 - Agreeing to have closed meetings but recording and making them available upon request;

-- Opening collective bargaining to public observation but allow for the meeting to be closed if there are sensitive topics that pertain to specific employee(s) or a grievance (no other issue shall be discussed behind closed doors other than that of personal or sensitive information about personnel);
+- Opening collective bargaining to public observation but allow for the meeting to be closed if there are sensitive topics that pertain to a specific employee(s) or a grievance (no other issue shall be discussed behind closed doors other than that of personal or sensitive information about personnel);

 - Openly conduct meetings wherein an elected official participates in the bargaining discussion;